neurogears/st-andrews-2024/_worksheets/03-synching.md

 ![Reaction Time Measurement]({{ site.baseurl }}/assets/images/reaction-time-measurement.svg)

-* Insert an `AnalogInput` source.
+* Insert a `DigitalInput` source.
-* Set the `Pin` property to the analog pin number where the duplicate LED wire is connected.
+* Set the `Pin` property to the digital pin number where the duplicate LED wire is connected.
-* Insert a second `AnalogInput` source.
+* Insert a second `DigitalInput` source.
-* Set the `Pin` property to the analog pin number where the button is connected.
+* Set the `Pin` property to the digital pin number where the button is connected.
 * Connect both inputs to a `Zip` operator.
 * Insert a `CsvWriter` sink and configure the `FileName` property.
 * Insert a `RollingGraph` visualizer and set its `Capacity` property to 1000.
 * Run the workflow, and verify that both the stimulus and the button are correctly recorded.
+* **Optional:** At the moment, the 'off' events of the task are also recorded, how can you limit the events to only the 'on' events (LED on / touch on).
+* Can you modify this workflow to report the reaction time on each trial (i.e. the time difference between the two digital input events)?

 ### **Exercise 4:** Synchronizing video with a visual stimulus